 So I was eating mini donuts and I thought to myself, hmmmm, spiders.
 I added a little frosting, sprinkles, licorice lace and drew eyes on mini marshmallows with an edible black marker 'cause I didn't have an M&M's.
 Spooky what you can make with what's in your pantry...

-These white chocolate mummy spoons are perfect with a cup of hot cocoa after trick-or-treating!
+These vanilla candy coated mummy spoons are perfect with a cup of hot cocoa after trick-or-treating!

 What to do with the new and yummy Candy Corn Oreos?
 Make Candy Corn Spiders Cookies!
 Dip the Oreos in white candy melts, let dry.
 Then pipe a white icing stripe in the middle and sprinkle with orange sugar sprinkles.
 Let dry.
 Do the same with yellow sprinkles.
 Add yellow eyes and a licorice lace mouth.
 Cut candy corn in half, horizontally and attach them to the cookie with candy melts.
 Super cute.
 The ONLY kind of spider that doesn't freak me out! :)

 Rice Krispie Treat Candy Corn Mice!
 These little cuties are made from store-bought Rice Krispie Treats.
 Cut them into a triangle shape and dip into orange, yellow and white candy melts and let dry completely in between each color dip.
 Using a little white candy melt, attach black pearl spinkles for eyes.
 Cut a small marsmallow in half for the nose and add a pink round confetti sprinkle on top.

 For the hat, dip half of an Oreo into chocolate Candiquik.
 Roll in black sugar sprinkles.
 Cut the tip off of an ice cream cone and do the same.
 Let dry completely.
 Then dip the base of the cone into orange candy melts and orange sprinkles, place on top of Oreo.
 Use white candy melts for ears, attach with melted white candy melts to the hat.